znetstar/tor-router/README.md

 To install run: `npm install`
 To start run: `bin/tor-router`

-Alternatively if you have docker installed both a Dockerfile has been included.
+Alternatively docker can be used.
 The build will retrieve the latest version of Tor from the offical Tor Project repository.

 To build run: `docker build -t znetstar/tor-router .` To start run: `docker run --rm -it -p 9050:9050 znetstar/tor-router tor-router --help`